-Antibe is a late-stage biotechnology company leveraging its proprietary hydrogen sulfide platform to develop next-generation safer therapies to address inflammation arising from a wide range of medical conditions.
-The Company's current pipeline includes three assets that seek to overcome the gastrointestinal ("GI") ulcers and bleeding associated with nonsteroidal anti-inflammatory drugs ("NSAIDs").
-Antibe's lead drug, otenaproxesul, is entering Phase III for the treatment of osteoarthritis pain.
-Additional assets under development include a safer alternative to opioids for perioperative pain, and a GI-protective alternative to low-dose aspirin.
+Antibe is a clinical stage biotechnology company leveraging its proprietary hydrogen sulfide ("H2S") platform to develop next-generation therapies to address inflammation arising from a wide range of medical conditions.
+The Company's current pipeline includes therapies that seek to overcome the gastrointestinal ("GI") ulcers and bleeding associated with nonsteroidal anti-inflammatory drugs ("NSAIDs").
+Antibe's lead drug, otenaproxesul, is in development for the treatment of acute and chronic pain.
+The Company's second pipeline drug is a GI-sparing alternative to ketoprofen.
 The Company's next target is inflammatory bowel disease ("IBD"), a condition long in need of safer, more effective therapies.